 At any point in time prior to the final resolution of charges, the College may take interim action of a protective and/or remedial nature, including but not limited to, suspension or issuance of a "no contact directive."
-Other possible interim measures include: banning the respondent from areas of campus, and/or removal or relocation from residential buildings; or temporarily suspending the respondent from one or more College activities or programs.
-With respect to certain types of code of conduct charges, including but not limited to sexual assault, the complainant may seek assistance from the Office of the Dean of Students in modifying academic, living, working, and transportation situations.
-The College will make every effort to honor requests if such changes are reasonably available.
-Other steps meant to reduce or eliminate health or safety risks may be taken.
+Other possible interim measures include banning the respondent from areas of campus, and/or removal or relocation from residential buildings; or temporarily suspending the respondent from one or more College activities or programs.